Adegbite1999/cuddly-guacamole/README.md

 # cuddly-guacamole
 just-another-repository
 Hello there!
-My name is Ademola Ademola Kelvin, i'm new to programming,im interested in html,css,javascript,jquery.I look forward to a wonderful experience in this platform.
+My name is Adegbite Ademola Kelvin, i'm new to programming,im interested in html,css,javascript,jquery.I look forward to a wonderful experience in this platform.